GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

   <https://www.buybitcoinworldwide.com/confirmations/>`__.

-Most blockchain based currencies allows the sender of money to add transaction fees.
-The fees are paid to the miners that run the expensive consensus computation (proof of work), hence miners prioritize transactions with higher fees.
+Most blockchain-based currencies allows the sender of money to add transaction fees.
+The fees are paid to the miners that run the expensive consensus computation (proof-of-work), hence miners prioritize transactions with higher fees.
 Paying higher fees for a transaction makes it get into the blockchain faster, hence increasing the certainty that it will complete successfuly in a timely manner.

-Unlike blockchain based transactions, Offset transactions do not have an element of uncertainty.
+Unlike blockchain-based transactions, Offset transactions do not have an element of uncertainty.
 Offset transactions are 100% certain when complete.
 We call this characteristic **transaction atomicity**.